ytumanov/api_test/README.md

-# api_test
-solution for CRUD api test using mocha and chai
+# CRUD api tests using mocha and chai
 =========

 # Installation